radio4000/supabase/docs/readme.md

 5. all new commits are deployed as database migrations by supabase

 ## How it works

-The `supabase/` folder contains an initial project created with `npx supabase bootsrap`.
+The `supabase/` folder contains an initial project created with `npx supabase bootstrap`.

-Insite it, the `migrations/` folder contains the sql configuration for the database, that are automatically run by supabase/github connection on push.
+Inside it, the `migrations/` folder contains the sql configuration for the database, that are automatically run by supabase/github connection on push.